ShizukaDonaghue/luve/README.md

 ### User Stories for Future Development

-The following User Stories were not implemented.
+The following User Stories are not yet implemented.
 Please see the details in the Features Left to Implement section.

 * As a Business Owner/Staff, I can easily add a new brand to the store so that I can broaden the range of products that we offer.